 There was a bloodcurdling scream then everyone was swarming towards the entry.
 They pushed past us crying and screaming.
 Children were ripped from their reading corners and carried away.

-Instinctively I grabbed the colorful girls hand.
 “Run!”
 I shouted.
 She gasped looking up at me, then she was running.
 Dragging me behind.
-The white haired girl ran ahead of us, holding head in her hands.
+The white-haired girl ran ahead of us, holding her head in her hands.
 The gothic girl was right beside her, eyed wide.

 I ran.
 I ran fast.
-The crowd ripped me away from the colorful one’s grasp, she called after me, her eyes wide.
+The crowd ripped me away from the colourful one’s grasp, she called after me, her eyes wide.
 I tried to turn back but the throng of people pushed me in the other direction.
-I heard shouts of murderer.
+I heard shouts of a murderer.
 I heard police sirens in the distance.